America Stands Alone in Refusing Children Rights in the Digital Age

 With so many children making use of the Internet – 1 in 3 Internet users in the developed world, and 1 in 2 globally, are children – the main issue surrounding children’s rights in the digital age is how to interpret and uphold such rights, which are enshrined in the Convention on the Rights of the Child.

-This Convention, promoted by President Ronald Reagan and ratified in 1989, now is the most-signed human rights legislation in the world.
-There is just one country in the world refusing to sign it.
+This Convention, promoted by President Ronald Reagan and signed by the U.S. in 1989, now is the most-signed human rights legislation in the world.
+There is just one country in the world refusing ratification.

 America.